 Yes, you can implement a mobile-first approach for an existing website.

 This may involve redesigning the site’s layout, navigation, and content to prioritise mobile devices, as well as adopting responsive design techniques to ensure the site adapts seamlessly to different screen sizes.
-It is essential to test and refine the updated site to ensure an optimal user experience across all devices.

 Lady on Mobile Website